 How To Dispose of Computer Parts

 Once you’re done destroying your old data, you can recycle what’s left of your hard drive and other computer component parts.
 Recycling these items is very important because many electronics are composed of materials that release toxins into landfills.
 This means we need to take the time to dispose of our electronics properly to prevent this occurrence.
 Electronic waste, known as E-waste, can be properly recycled at certain locations.
-There are many places that collect old electronics, such as Best Buy, who collects electronics and appliances nationwide for recycling and disposal.
-Finding a location to properly dispose of your old computer parts is how you can do your part in limiting the amount of toxins omitted into the air and ground at landfills.
+There are many places that collect old electronics, such as Best Buy, which collects electronics and appliances nationwide for recycling and disposal.
+Finding a location to properly dispose of your old computer parts is how you can do your part in limiting the number of toxins emitted into the air and ground at landfills.
 Destroying a hard drive is just step one.
 You will still need to sort your computer parts from the rest of your trash.